KamyarZeinalipour/KG-eval-human-ui/README.md

 You can modify the tool to suit your specific needs.
 Here are some ways to customize it:

 - **Adjust Rating Options**: Modify the rating scales or categories in the code if your evaluation criteria change.
-- **Change Definitions**: Update the ratings definitions to match your project's guidelines.
+- **Change Definitions**: Update the rating definitions to match your project's guidelines.
 - **Add New Fields**: Include additional input or output fields in the interface and CSV file.
 - **Interface Design**: Customize the interface's appearance using Gradio's theming options or by modifying the CSS.